Learning Speed Adaptation for Flight in Clutter: Framework

-where the policy $\pi^\prime$ is decomposed as two hierarchical policies $\pi ''$ and $\pi ^{\dagger}$, the former of which is conditioned on the auxiliary action while the latter decides it.
+We define a decomposition of the policy $\pi^\prime$ which augments $\pi$ in (\ref{eq:RL obj}) with an auxiliary action $v^{\dagger}$ where $\pi^\prime$ is decomposed as two hierarchical policies $\pi ''$ and $\pi ^{\dagger}$, the former of which is conditioned on the auxiliary action while the latter decides it.
 The action space of the original POMDP is augmented as a result of the introduction of an auxiliary action, i.e., $A^\prime=A\times V^{\dagger}$.
 However, no other part of the POMDP is changed, so we can define a \emph{hierarchical policy optimization} problem

-where, for more concise writing, we omit the state and goal distributions in (\ref{eq:RL obj}).
+equivalent to (\ref{eq:RL obj}), where, for more concise writing, we omit the state and goal distributions in (\ref{eq:RL obj}).
 This problem is equivalent to (\ref{eq:RL obj}) in the sense that if $\pi$ and $\pi^\prime$ impose the same distribution on $a$ when conditioned on any $o\in O$ and $g\in G$, the objective function values of (\ref{eq:RL obj}) and (\ref{eq:RL obj2}) are consistent.

 Model-based trajectory planners \cite{loquercio2021learning,wang2022geometrically,zhou2019robust,zhou2020ego}, after decades of development, \emph{can be regarded as a good approximation of the optimal} $\pi''$ conditioned on a given $v^{\dagger}$.
 Therefore, only the outer-loop policy $\pi ^{\dagger}$ needs to be learned.
 We use online model-free RL to learn this policy, which is detailed in the next section.